 The child minder creates a nurturing and caring atmosphere and has a very thorough understanding of meeting all individual needs and abilities.
 She is exceptionally dedicated and motivated to provide care and educational activities designed to promote children's learning and play.
 The child minder incorporates the natural environment into children's daily routines and activities.
-The child minder is aware of the children's individual development.
 She plans well and is aware of the children's next steps, which she monitors and records on individual development charts.
 She identifies skills that have been achieved and those that are emerging.
 The child minder uses the information about children's developmental progress to support future planning and she tailors activities to children's individual needs.

 The child minder understands and has detailed policies and procedures in place, which ensure the children's personal safety and well-being.
-She has detailed risk assessments, which identify and actively manage risks.
-She prioritises safeguarding and has a thorough understanding of her responsibilities to protect children.
-However, she has not completed the Prevent radicalisation training.
+She prioritises safeguarding and has a thorough understanding of her responsibilities to protect children and had completed Prevent radicalisation training. vent radicalisation training.
 The child minder considers the children's health and safety well, storing medication safely and clearly recording and considering children's medical requirements and allergies.